 Pea Patch Island Ferry

-Check the web and the Fort Delaware website at: http://www.destateparks.com/park/fort-delaware/index.asp for special dates and happenings at the Fort.
-When I visited in July of 2011 Civil War reenactors were onsite at the Fort and they were very informative, telling stories of life at the Fort during the time of the Civil War.
-I especially remember visiting the prison site outside of the Fort and listening to tales of prison life, with questions being answered by a very realistic prisoner reenactor.
+Visit the Fort Delaware website online at: http://www.destateparks.com/park/fort-delaware/index.asp for special dates and happenings at the Fort.
+When I visited in July, Civil War reenactors were onsite at the Fort and they were very informative, telling stories of life at the Fort during the time of the Civil War.
+I especially remember visiting the prison site outside of the Fort and listening to tales of prison life with questions being answered by a very realistic prisoner reenactor.

 Points of Interest

 There are a lot of nooks and crannies in this place.
 I took my daughter, who was 7 at the time, and she had a great, safe time exploring the Fort.
 We went everywhere we could.
 There is a small little gift shop with some really cool souvenirs in the area of the Staff Offices.

 Beautiful views of the Delaware River, New Jersey, and Delaware await you from the top of this Mega Fort.
 Cannons and emplacements conjure images of great battles being waged, as this Fort would protect the ports of Philadelphia and Wilmington as well as Trenton, the former temporary capital of America.
 Explore the photos I have included and may your trip yield as much fun and interest as it did for my daughter and I.